edu-samples/golang-wasm-browser/README.md

 - Go 1.11 or later
 - Make
-- Python 3 (for serving the files)
+- Python 3 (for serving the files locally)

 ## Building the Project